 The ways in which the online Music Performance course has adapted the group ensemble projects for the digital space is helping our students become savvier than ever.

 HOW IS THE COURSE TAUGHT AND HOW WILL I LEARN?

-If you have any of our courses in mind, coming to our Open Day is the perfect chance to suss out what each course delivers.
-Attend one of our Information Sessions on-campus or log into a live Q&A session to discover more about our hands-on learning approach.
+If you have any of our courses in mind, coming to our Online Open Day is the perfect chance to suss out what each course delivers.
+Attend one of our Information Sessions on Zoom or log into a live Q&A session to discover more about our hands-on learning approach.

 This question is super handy when trying to work out if the course is right for you and your career goals, alongside what is expected of you in terms of assessments and industry placement.
 It's also a great opportunity if you're curious about online study at Collarts, and the innovative and accommodating ways we make it work for you.

-Otherwise, why not familiarise yourself with our courses by getting involved in one of our free on-campus and virtual workshops?
+Otherwise, why not familiarise yourself with our courses by getting involved in one of our free on-demand workshops?

 Follow-up questions include: How are trimesters broken down?
 What study options do you offer and are they flexible?
 How are assessments marked?
 What hands-on opportunities will I have access to?
 How do online exams or project submissions work?

 Interior Design student Alecia Mostert was selected to design a virtual Front Centre space for DENFAIR, Australia's leading design and architecture trade event.